 Boston offers many draws and amenities, but with higher incomes and home values, it can be expensive to live in.
-The Boston cost of living is 48% higher than the national average, according to a recent estimate by Payscale.
-That reflects in the city’s housing market, where costs are 107% above national averages.
-The most recent Census numbers report that the median value of housing units in the city proper is $487,300 (more than double the national median).
-The median rent in the city is $1,539/mo.
+The Boston cost of living is 50.8% higher than the national average, according to the Council for Community and Economic Research’s Cost of Living Index.
+That reflects in the city’s housing market, where the average home price is $721,231, and the average monthly rent is $3,386.

-As for groceries, PayScale gives you an idea of the prices of food staples in Boston.
-When walking down the grocery aisle, expect a loaf of bread to cost $3.52, while a carton of eggs and a gallon of milk are $1.91and $2.05, respectively.
-If you’re going out for a bite, you’ll pay around $4.49 for a burger.
+As for groceries, MYMOVE’s Cost of Living Calculator gives you an idea of the prices of food staples in Boston.
+When walking down the grocery aisle, expect a loaf of bread to cost $3.41, while a carton of eggs and a half-gallon of milk are $1.91 and $1.59, respectively.
+If you’re going out for a bite, you’ll pay around $5.40 for a burger.

 How’s the Boston job market?

 Before world economies took a hit due to the effects of the coronavirus, Boston had been enjoying an economic boom, with a 2.7% unemployment rate for January 2020 (lower than the U.S. unemployment rate of 3.5%).
-The average Boston salary is $77,000, while in 2018, the average hourly wage in Boston was $32.39, about 30% greater than the national average of $24.98.
-The state’s minimum wage is $12.75.
+The unemployment rate spiked at the onset of the COVID-19 pandemic, hitting 17% in June, but has steadily decreased in recent months.

-For job seekers, the Boston metro area is home to several Fortune 500 companies like General Electric, Liberty Mutual Insurance Group, State Street Corp., American Tower, and Wayfair.
+If you’re looking for a job in the Boston metro area, you’ll be happy to know that the city is home to several Fortune 500 companies like General Electric, Liberty Mutual Insurance Group, State Street Corp., American Tower, and Wayfair.
 Fortune 1000 companies located in Boston include LPL Financial Holdings, Iron Mountain, Alexion Pharmaceuticals, Cabot, Vertex Pharmaceuticals, and Boston Properties.

-What do I need to know about Boston education?
+What do I need to know about education in Boston?

 Of America’s 11,838 school districts, Niche ranks Boston public schools as #99 in most diverse school districts.
 Within Suffolk County, BPS is the most diverse school district and the second safest.
-Boston Latin School ranks #33 nationwide and is the number one school in Massachusetts.
 Nearly half of the state’s high schools ranked in the top 25 percent in a recent study by U.S. News and World Report.